Skip to content

 2. If the server rejects the token (expired or invalid), this triggers the refresh flow

-3. The client re-acquires a token based on the grant_type in the config file
+3. The client attempts to obtain a new token based on the grant_type:

 4. The updated tokens are written back to the config file